To those unfamiliar with Fort Worth, Texas, the community seems like the overlooked stepchild to Big D, Dallas.

-But there is way more to Fort Worth than playing second fiddle.
-Those looking to move to Fort Worth should note that the community is hardly hayseed.
+But there is way more to this city than playing second fiddle.
+Those looking to move here should note that the community is hardly hayseed.
 It’s the 16th largest city in America.

 Fort Worth stands on its own and it offers those seeking a new life and new opportunities a plethora of benefits.

 Though Texans like to say that everything is big in The Lone Star State, Fort Worth has maintained a small town feel.
 The downtown center thrives and the crime rate is low.
 Housing costs are manageable and the community puts an emphasis on preservation, culture and history.